wso2/product-app-manager/modules/distribution/resources/migrations/migration-1.0.0_to_1.1.0/README.txt

 4. Navigate to /_system/config/repository/components/org.wso2.carbon.registry/queries
    using registry browser.
 Then delete all the queries listed under "queries" collection (allTags,latest-apis,resource-by-tag,tag-summary and tagsByMediaTypeAndLifecycle).

+5. Navigate to Extentions (tab) Configure --> Artifact Types and select the Artifact type 'webapp' and add the following line under <nameAttribute> and save.

+   <lifecycle>WebAppLifeCycle</lifecycle>

 5. If you need to enable Self Sigh-Up in the tenant store, login to admin console as the tenant admin user, then navigate to /_system/governance/appmgt/applicationdata/sign-up-config.xml and edit the file (Enter Tenant admin information, signup roles etc).